Khan/genqlient/docs/DESIGN.md

 In other tools:
 - Apollo mostly uses named types (except alternatives of an interface/fragment are inline in TypeScript, but not in Flow), and in the above example names them, respectively, `MyQuery_user_User` and `MyQuery_user_User_children_User`, or maybe in some versions `MyQuery_user` and `MyQuery_user_children` in Flow/TypeScript.
 In Java and Scala in some cases they use nested types, e.g. `MyQuery.User.Children`.
 - GraphQL Code Generator generates mostly unnamed types in Flow/TypeScript, with named types for named fragments only (except really it generates server-style types and then generates a mess of unnamed `$Pick`s from those); and basically just generates server-style types for other languages
-- Khan's mobile autogen uses entirely unnamed types.
+- infiotinc's mobile autogen uses entirely unnamed types.
 - gqlgen doesn't have this problem, because on the server each GraphQL type maps to a unique Go type; and to the extent that different queries need different fields this is handled at the level of which fields are serialized or which resolvers are called.
 - shurcooL/graphql allows either way.